Marriage Certificate of Cayetano Huesca and Catalina Perrotin

 My grandparents (Abuelitos, as we called them), José Gilberto Cayetano Huesca and María Angela Catalina Perrotin were married in the Catholic church in Tierra Blanca, Veracruz state, Mexico, in 1908.
 Their first child, Enrique, was born a year later.

 They were married civilly in the same town in 1912, in accord with federal law, which to this day recognizes the civil act (only) as legal.
-At the time of the civil ceremony, Cayetano and Catalina, as she was called by all, were already the parents of sons Enrique and Eduardo, the first of 17 children (six of whom died either in childbirth or at an early age).
+At the time of the civil ceremony, Cayetano and Catalina, as they were known, were already the parents of sons Enrique and Eduardo, the first of 17 children (six of whom died either in childbirth or at an early age).

 One of these places was in Abuelita’s bedroom, where a large portrait of my grandfather hung on the wall above a shelf filled with flowers and votive candles.
 Every night before she went to bed, she would stand reverently before it, lighting a candle and praying for her beloved husband.